 Did you know Sherlock Holmes holds the world record for most portrayed character in film and TV?
 Perhaps you were aware that he has been depicted more than 250 times by over 75 actors.
 But can you recall them all?
-If it wouldn’t break the fourth wall, the Mind Palace Technique is probably how Benedict Cumberbatch’s incarnation would memorise them with ease.
+If it wouldn’t break the fourth wall, Sherlock’s Mind Palace Technique is probably how Benedict Cumberbatch’s incarnation would memorise them with ease.
 Here’s how it works and what it takes to create your very own memory palace.

-What Is the Mind Palace?
+What Is Sherlock’s Mind Palace?

 It’s a memory technique, a sort of a mental map.
 You plot a map with a location — it doesn’t have to be a real place — and then you deposit memories there that, theoretically, you can never forget anything.
 All you have to do is find your way back to it.